 ‘Torso Killer’ pleads guilty in 1974 cold-case murders

+On Tuesday, Cottingham admitted he kidnapped them, brought them to a motel room and tied them up and raped them.
+He said he killed them by drowning them in the motel room’s bathtub.

+“He’s relieved that this cloud that’s been hanging over his head for many, many years is now removed,” said his defense attorney, John Bruno, adding that Cottingham hoped to give the families some closure.

-Richard Cottingham, 74, is currently in state prison on a life sentence for other murders.
-He has claimed he was responsible for up to 100 murders, but authorities in New York and New Jersey have linked him to nine so far — not including the two 1974 murders — though they believe the death toll is higher.
+Cottingham is currently in state prison on a life sentence for other murders.
+He has claimed he was responsible for up to 100 murders, but authorities in New York and New Jersey have linked him to 11 so far — including the two 1974 murders — though they believe the death toll is higher.

 Cottingham has been in prison since 1981 but confessed to three of the murders, dating back to the late 1960s, last year.